There are a few key basics that every PPC text ad needs in order to rank well and generate clicks:

 In a recent search for "cupcakes new york," these were the top ads:

 The CTA in the top ad ("Read the rave reviews we got!") really stands out.
 First of all, it sounds like a real person, not canned marketing jargon.
 Secondly, it gives you reason to believe that this bakery is a cut above, since they're bragging about reviews of their great cupcakes instead of expecting you to just take their word for it.
-I've seen a lot of studies suggesting that customer reviews have major influence over online buyers; I know that I always look for them before I buy from an unknown vendor.
+I've seen a lot of studies suggesting that customer reviews and testimonials have major influence over online buyers; I know that I always look for them before I buy from an unknown vendor.